juliors1/Inspirational-Quote-Generator/README.md

 # Inspirational-Quote-Generator

-An inspirational quote generator designed to motivate you to chase your goals.
-I created this website with HTML 5, CSS, and JavaScript.
-In Spanish and English.
+A randomized quote  generator built to inspire and motivate people towards their goals.
+I used HTML 5, CSS, BootStrap 4 and JavaScript.
+In Spanish and English now.